qrkourier/qrkourier.github.io/content/pages/projects.md

 [OpenZiti](https://openziti.io/) enables connectivity-as-code with edge networking SDKs and tunnelers, adaptive mesh fabric, and a programmable control plane.
 I'm working on the developer and operator experiences, e.g., Kubernetes, packaging, docs and samples.

 ## Art

-I'm looking for opportunities to collaborate with musicians and film makers on set and in the studio as a drummer, recordist, or sound designer.

 ### Audio